St. John's Catholic High School (Beloit, Kansas)

 St. John's Catholic High School is a private, Roman Catholic high school in Beloit, Kansas, United States.
 The school is within the Roman Catholic Diocese of Salina.

 History

-Pioneer Catholic settlers in the Beloit area had a deep concern for the education of their children.
-In the fall of 1879 with 15 students, St. John's Catholic School was founded in a small one room building.
-By 1900, enrollment reached 140 students thus creating a need for a larger more structured school building.
-Local farmers quarried and hauled stone and sand to the present site.
-A German craftsman supervised construction of the present building that was completed in 1914.
+St.John's Catholic School was established in the fall of 1879 with and initial enrollment of 15 students. housed in a single room building.
+Growth over the following decades enrollment reached 140 by 1900, Prompting construction of a larger school.
+Built from a stone quarried locally by area farmers, the building was completed in 1914 under the supervision of a German craftsman.

 The high school started in 1920 and occupied the same building until the present high school was built in 1952.

-Today, the parish and families still hold the same passion to educate and form their children and grandchildren in the Catholic faith while giving them a complete and competitive education.
+St. John's Catholic Grade School continues to operate as a parish school, combining religious instruction with academic coursework.

 In March 2013, St. John's was selected as the Catholic School of the Month.
 This brought congratulations from Catholic dignitaries, authors, and others.